atom/atom/docs/rfcs/003-consolidate-core-packages.md

   One concern here is that there exist projects which depend directly on these repositories for the TextMate syntax grammars they contain.
 Moving the code into `atom/atom` would require that we notify the consumers of the grammars so that they can redirect their requests to the `atom/atom` repo.

+- Should we use `git subtree` to migrate the entire commit history of these packages over or just depend on the history from a package's original repository?

+  For now, we won't use `git subtree` due to the possibility that bringing over thousands of commits could cause unknown problems in the Atom repo.
+We may try this for newly consolidated packages in the future if we decide that not having the package commit history is a sufficient impediment to problem investigations.

 - What are the criteria we might use to eventually decide to move larger packages like `tree-view`, `settings-view`, and `find-and-replace` back into `atom/atom`?

 - Will we be losing any useful data about these packages if we don't have standalone repositories anymore?

-- Should we use `git subtree` to migrate the entire commit history of these packages over or just depend on the history from a package's original repository?

 - Should we use this as an opportunity to remove any unnecessary packages from the core Atom distribution?